microsoft/api-guidelines/azure/ConsiderationsForServiceDesign.md

 6. There may be some cases where a long-running DELETE operation can be completed before the response to the initial request.
 In these cases, the operation should still return a `202 Accepted` with the `status` property set to the appropriate terminal state.

-7. The service is responsible for purging the status-monitor resource.
+7. The service is responsible for purging the status monitor resource.
 It should auto-purge the status monitor resource after completion (at least 24 hours).
 The service may offer DELETE of the status monitor resource due to GDPR/privacy.